-Let us know why you need our services and what your expectations are.
+Let creative team know why you need their services and what your expectations are.
 What problems do you want us to solve with our creative ideas?
-If you have multiple problems, then they require multiple briefs.
+If you have multiple problems, then they require multiple marketing briefs.

 Everything is important.
 All of the parameters you present are linked together.
-For example, your objectives shape the budget, which in turn shapes the target audience size, which in turn has an impact on the objectives.
+For example, your marketing objectives shape the marketing budget, which in turn shapes the target market and the audience size, which in turn has an impact on the objectives.
 It all must make sense.
 Do what Mathew McConaughey's father said to him when he announced he wanted to be an actor "Don't half-ass it."

 Everyone everywhere does not need your product.
 Sorry, but that is the truth.
-So, define who you are speaking to, and most importantly, don't just use demographics.
+So, define who you are speaking to, do a market research and most importantly, don't just use demographics.
 That may be good for television advertising.
 Instead, imagine how your target audience thinks, how they consume content, and how they behave.

 "Its sole focus is pinpointing where the creative solution should be.
 Good single-minded messages are supported only by relevant proof points.
 They are not shopping lists. "

 Describe how you will judge our proposals.
 Based on what?
 Transparency is nice to have.

 "Good evaluation criteria help foster an idea's potential rather than act as a judgment tool. "

 7. Do provide how much you want to spend.

 This seems like a no-brainer, but many clients refrain from revealing their budget.
 They think this will help them receive the best idea for the best price.
 The reality is that this is a colossal waste of everyone's time, which ends with ideas being butchered at the last moment to fit the marketing budget.